Skip to main content

 Snowman toilet roll Christmas decorations

 Snowmen are such fun festive figures, and they are easy to make as toilet roll decorations.
-You only need a few things for this toilet roll Christmas craft.
+You only need a few things for this toilet roll Christmas craft, and once you’ve set the kids up with the supplies, they’ll be happily focused while you take a moment to escape for a much-needed breather.

 Materials: